release-argus/Website/content/en/docs/Config/service.md

       access_token: GITHUB_ACCESS_TOKEN  # Useful when you want to exceed the public rate-limit, or want to query a private repo
       use_prerelease: false              # Whether a 'prerelease' tag can be used
       url_commands:
-        - type: regex_submatch  # This searches the tag_names.
+        - type: regex           # This searches the tag_names.
 The '$' is used to ensure the tag name
           regex: ^v?([0-9.]+)$  # ends in this RegEx and doesn't just omit a '-beta' or similar details
       require:
         regex_content: 'argus-{{ version }}.linux-amd64'        # Ensure the linux binary has been released before we